 Company President Fired For Alleged Harassment, Embezzlement

 WESTBORO, Mass.
-(AP) _ Astra AB, the Swedish drug company, fired its U.S. chief executive today after allegations he embezzled $2 million, pressured female workers into having sex and fostered a corporate culture of hard partying.
+(AP) _ Swedish drug company Astra AB said today it has fired its U.S. chief executive after allegations he embezzled $2 million, pressured female workers into having sex and fostered a corporate culture of hard partying.

 Astra, creator of Prilosec, an ulcer medicine that is the world’s second-best selling drug, also fired a second executive and two others resigned.
 The company said it is cooperating with government agencies now investigating the charges.

 ``(This) action brings to an end an unfortunate and distasteful chapter in the history of Astra USA,″ said C.J.
 Johansson, executive vice president of the Swedish parent company and leader of an investigating committee.

 Lars Bildman, who was suspended April 28 as president and chief executive of Astra USA, was fired Tuesday without any monetary compensation, the company said.